GitDries/redmine_pipeline_plugin/README.md

 ## Feedback

 Feedback is very much appreciated.
-This plugin is tested on Redmine 2.0.3.stable, backed with a PostgreSQL-database.
+This plugin is tested on Redmine 2.3, backed with a MySQL-database.